castedo/jios/README.md

 ### Document Object Model (DOM) friendliness

-* JSON objects and arrays can be itererated in for loops like DOM
+JSON objects and arrays are represented by distinct C++ types and can be "walked" and iterated in for loops like a DOM interface.

 ### Non-blocking Parsing of Asynchronous Data Sources